-However, it's worth remembering that whilst sixth form grades may no longer play a part in university entry with an unconditional offer, they will still be considered by future employers - especially if the grade of degree obtained was mediocre.
+It's worth remembering that whilst sixth form grades may no longer play a part in university entry with an unconditional offer, they will still be considered by future employers - especially if the final degree grade eventually obtained is mediocre.

 Once all the offers are in, it's decision time.
-Your child can only accept a maximum of two offers - one "first choice" (or firm) offer and, in the case this is conditional, an insurance offer in case they don't meet the entry requirements specified in their first choice.
-If their first choice is an unconditional offer, there is no need to accept other offers but this also means that they cannot opt for an insurance place or be entered into Clearing (unless they do much better than predicted and their results surpass expectations, in which case they can either accept the place offered or go for a different course through the UCAS "adjustment" process).
+Your child can only accept a maximum of two offers - one "first choice" (or firm) offer and, if this is conditional, an insurance offer in case they don't meet the entry requirements specified in their first choice.
+If their first choice is an unconditional offer, there is no need to accept other offers but this also means that they cannot opt for an insurance place or be entered into Clearing.

 Universities making any remaining offers must be notified that their offers have not been accepted.